fugewifugewg/GamblersFallacy/README.md

 GAMBLER'S FALLACY

-Gambler's Fallacy is a mod meant to provide dynamic, interesting jokers without them being too unbalanced.
-I took a lot of game design inspiration form FTL's "Chain Vulcan".
+Gambler's Fallacy is a mod meant to provide dynamic, interesting Jokers without them being too unbalanced.
+I took a lot of game design inspiration from FTL's "Chain Vulcan".
 This mod has like 5 "Chain Vulcans" lmao